thomasphorton-archive/ci-cd-pipeline-on-aws/README.md

 The next tab is for bucket permissions.
 You can leave all of these as default for now as well.

 Review the settings and click 'Create bucket'.
+Note the bucket name as `<WEBSITE_BUCKET>`.

 ### Upload a file to the Bucket
 Click the 'Upload' button, click 'Add files', and navigate to and then select `index.html` from this repository's `src` directory.
 Click 'Open' and then 'Upload'.